imagej/imagej.github.io/_pages/develop/uploading-plugins.md

 <figure><img src="/media/develop/updater-select-upload.png" title="Updater-select-upload.png" width="750" alt="Updater-select-upload.png" /><figcaption aria-hidden="true">Updater-select-upload.png</figcaption></figure>

-**Note:** if you want to upload a new file, i.e. a file Fiji does not know anything about yet, you have to switch to *Advanced Mode* yourself and select the view option *View non-Fiji plugins only*.
+{% include notice icon="note" content="If you want to upload a new file, i.e. a file Fiji does not know anything about yet, you have to switch to *Advanced Mode* yourself and select the view option *View non-Fiji plugins only*." %}

 Please make sure that the information in the *Details* is correct; you can edit it by clicking into the text and modifying it in-place.